 Aluminium has slightly more resistance

 The alu masts are very stiff, during foiling they seem to bend less than the carbon mast.
 At least we hardly feel it.
-This mast gives less feedback and you also don’t feel like the foil ‘is moving’.
+This mast gives less feedback and you also do not have the feeling that the foil ‘sets itself’.
 It feels very solid.
-If you sail on the edge of the wind > foil (so that’s with a lot of wind, 16-18 knots) then the mast seems to be tordering a bit.
+If you sail on the border of the wind foil (so that is with a lot of wind, > 18 knots) then the mast seems to twist a bit.
 Not much, but the foil then becomes a little restless.
 It requires a little more of your own wind foil technology than with the carbon mast.

 The aluminium masts are wider and also thicker than the carbon masts.
-During bobbing away you will feel a very light fibration in the foil.
-Once you plane and go up in the air, you won’t feel it anymore, but this confirms to us that the aerodynamics of this masts are slightly less than the much more expensive carbon mast.
+While bobbing away you feel a very light vibration in the foil.
+As soon as you plan and foil you don’t feel it anymore, but this confirms that the aerodynamics of this mast are less than with the more expensive carbon mast.
 The final speed of an aluminium mast is therefore lower than that of the carbon mast.
 Incidentally, the alu mast doesn’t really feel any less fast than the carbon variant.

 In addition to the above mentioned differences in speed, feel and aerodynamics, the carbon mast gives more lift.
 It was a bit of a search, but we found out that the carbon mast is tilted back a tiny bit in the deep tuttle base.
 As a result, the fuselage is about 1 cm further back compared to the aluminum variant, but the main difference is that the angle of the fuselage (at the front of the mast) is larger than with the aluminum mast.